 - Decreasing disparities in incidence and mortality rates of cervical cancer in racial/ethnic populations.
-Hispanics have the highest incidence rates while blacks have the highest mortality rates. - Increasing screening/detection rates for women in PHR 2, 4, 5, and 11.
-Incidence is highest in Texas-Mexico border counties (PHR 5 and 11).
-The mortality rate is highest in PHR 2, 4, 5, and 11.
+Hispanics have the highest incidence rates while blacks have the highest mortality rates. - Increasing screening/detection rates in medically underserved areas of the state.

 2.6 Outcome Metrics